nitin-ratnakaran/nitin-ratnakaran.github.io/about.markdown

 So please feel free to explore, comment and share.
 Happy reading !!

-You can also reach out to me via any of the links given on the left.
+You can also reach out to me via any of the links given below.